copdips/copdips.github.io/docs/posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 !!! warning

-    autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the __init__() method and not to exist on the class at all. autospec can’t know about any dynamically created attributes and restricts the api to visible attributes.
-This is why autospeccing is not the patch default behaviour.
+    autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the __init__() method and not to exist on the class at all. autospec can't know about any dynamically created attributes and restricts the api to visible attributes.
+This is why autospeccing is not the patch default behavior.
 Search the above phrase in the [python official doc](https://docs.python.org/3/library/unittest.mock.html#autospeccing) to get more details and solutions.

 ## unittest.mock.ANY